conrad619/vuelaravelcrud/README.md

 ## Laravel Vue basic crud

-run SQL and upload sql `vuecrud.sql` that is in the root of the folder
+run your SQL database and upload sql `vuecrud.sql` that is in the root of the folder

 set `.env` database to `DB_DATABASE=vuecrud`